-We have broken down these two terms for you so that you can better understand and distinguish the difference.
+We have broken down SEO and SEM for you so that you can better understand and distinguish the difference.

-Search Engine Optimization (SEO)- This term either scares people or elicits visions of a “Web Guru” that’s way too full of himself, telling you exactly what you “need” to be doing to be guaranteed the top spot at the party that is Google’s Search Engine Results Page (for more information on this so called “Guru”, click here).
+This term either scares people or elicits visions of a “Web Guru” that’s way too full of himself, telling you exactly what you “need” to be doing to be guaranteed the top spot at the party that is Google’s Search Engine Results Page.

-A better way of explaining this term can be summarized by saying it’s the process of gearing your website toward achieving better results on Google through ORGANIC search.
+A better way of explaining this term can be summarized by saying it’s the process of gearing your website toward achieving better results on Google through organic search.
 This means that you’re not paying for results.
-You’re simply letting the Search Engine Fairies do their thing by reading the information on your site, placing you on the Search Engine Results Page (SERP) where they see fit.
+You’re simply letting the search engine bots do their thing by reading and ranking the information on your site, placing you on the Search Engine Results Page (SERP) where they see fit.

-The different constituents of SEO are numerous but the basic idea is to have great content, a good amount of quality back links, and on-site optimization that search engine crawlers (or fairies, whichever you like best) love.
-The better your content and the more popular you are in Google’s eyes, the better your site’s chances are to achieve a high ranking in organic search results.
+The different constituents of SEO are numerous but the basic idea is to have great content, a good amount of quality back links, and on-site optimization that search engine bots love.
+The better your content and the more authoritative you are in Google’s eyes, the better your site’s chances are to achieve a high ranking in organic search results.

-Search Engine Marketing (SEM)- As stated earlier, SEO is a component of SEM, but there are other factors that comprise a company’s SEM strategy.
-The basic premise behind SEM is that its sole purpose is to gain a higher visibility on search engines, whether this is via organic or paid traffic.
+As stated earlier, SEO is a component of SEM, but there are other factors that comprise a company’s SEM strategy.
+The basic premise behind SEM is that its sole purpose is to gain a higher visibility and traffic on search engines, whether this is via organic or paid traffic.

 That’s where Pay-Per-Click advertising comes into play as it allows companies with the right budget to get premier ad placement for certain keywords.
-Google’s version of Pay-Per-Click advertising comes in the form of its Adwords platform, which has pretty much set the standard for SEM everywhere.
+Google’s version of Pay-Per-Click advertising comes in the form of its Ads platform (formally known as Adwords), which has pretty much set the standard for SEM everywhere.

 How do they do it?
-Google has the luxury of housing massive amounts of data that all contribute to how much a company will need to bid to guarantee a top spot for one of their ads.
-Obviously, the top spot on the first page for a certain keyword is going to pretty pricey, and the big boys like Amazon and WalMart get into the mix.
+Google has the luxury of housing massive amounts of data that all contribute to how much a company will need to bid to get the best chance at a top spot for one of their ads.
+Obviously, the top spot on the first page for a certain keyword is going to pretty pricey, and the big corporate companies get into the mix.
 There are also more specific keywords that can be targeted geographically that the little fish also get a chance to get a piece of.